Skip to main content

 Updating the higher tiers is automated, and it happens in real-time while data are being collected for tier 0.

-When the Netdata Agent starts, during the first data collection of each metric, higher tiers are automatically backfilled with data from lower tiers, so that the aggregation they provide will be accurate.
+When the Netdata Agent starts, during the first data collection of each metric, higher tier are automatically backfilled with data from lower tiers, so that the aggregation they provide will be accurate.

 Configuring how the number of tiers and the disk space allocated to each tier is how you can change how long netdata stores metrics.